meenakship3/iris-bakehouse-website/README.md

 - Core layout and product display are implemented.
 - Navigation, header, and footer are responsive and branded.
 - Accessibility, SEO, and performance optimisations are ongoing.
-- E-commerce/order flow, contact form, and admin features are planned for future development.
+- Order flow, contact form, and admin features are planned for future development.

----

 ## Roadmap